 Ingredients

-• 2 cups Basil leaves, Genovese or other Italian variety - Packed
+• 2 cups Basil leaves – Packed

 • ½ cup Walnuts

-• ½ cup Parmigiano-Reggiano, grated
+• ½ cup Parmigiano-Reggiano (grated)

-• ¼ cup Extra Virgin Olive Oil - Use good quality oil
+• ¼ cup Extra virgin olive oil – Use good quality oil

-• ½ Lemon, juiced and zested - Use more or less depending on taste
+• ½ Lemon (juiced and zested) – Use more or less depending on taste

 • 2 Garlic cloves – Use more or less depending on taste